 Indentation is 4 spaces per indent.
 Tabs are not allowed.
 It is preferred that every block appears on a new line, so that control structure indentation is always visible.

 Lines are flowed at 79 columns.
 They must not have trailing whitespace.
 Long lines must be wrapped using implied line continuation inside parentheses; backslashes aren't allowed.
-To handle long import lines, please repeat the import like this:
+To handle long import lines, please wrap them inside parentheses: